qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ### `rules.mk`

-The prescence of this file means this folder is a keyboard target, and can be used in make commands.
+The presence of this file means that the folder is a keyboard target and can be used in `make` commands.
 This is where you setup the build environment for your keyboard and configure the default set of features.

 ### `<keyboard_name.c>`